 Cala Mesquida is one of the most beautiful beaches in Mallorca.

-Most people who visit Cala Mesquida go there enjoy the warm waters and white sandy beaches that stretch nearly 300 metres long.
+Most people who visit Cala Mesquida go there enjoy the warm waters and white sandy shores that stretch nearly 300 metres long lined with beach umbrellas.
 But if you look back to it’s history, you’ll find out that the Cala Mesquida was one of the largest strongholds on the island for smuggling tobacco and coffee.
 Interesting.

 General Franco is the Spanish Nationalist who ruled Spain almost as a dictator from 1939 to 1975.
 This of course, was after the Spanish Civil War that lasted from 1936 to 1939.